About the Friends of Rondeau

 In 2012 a boardwalk was completed on the oak savannah and dune portion of Tulip Tree Trail which also allows the NHE staff to educate the public about the rare species of flora and fauna found in this habitat.

-The Friends provided the Natural Heritage Education Program with canoes and paddles, an all-terrain wheelchair, Visitor Centre display enhancements and bird feed.
+The Friends provided the Natural Heritage Education Program with display enhancements and bird feed.
+Brand new canoes, canoeing equipment, and a trailer were bought by The Friends so that guided canoe hikes can be held in the bay.
 In addition, funds were provided to construct a nature garden at the Visitor Centre and a one-way glass window was installed in the VC so birds and other wildlife can be viewed without being disturbed.
 Special programs and guest speakers are also funded by the Friends.

 - Hired an expert bird guide to lead hikes during our Festival of Flight

-- Sponsored multiple guest speakers to deliver educational programming to visitors to Rondeau Park such as the Ontario Falconry Centre
+- Sponsored multiple guest speakers to deliver educational programming to visitors to Rondeau Provincial Park such as the Paddling Puppeteers

-- Awarded two student bursaries to outstanding student employees of Rondeau, Emily Toll and Heather Van Den Diepstraten
+- Awarded a student bursaries to an outstanding student employee of Rondeau

-- Purchased multiple new interpretive signs for Visitor Centre displays
+- Purchased multiple new interpretive signs and materials for displays within the Visitor Centre

 - Sponsored a Great Canadian Shoreline Cleanup within Rondeau